 - hunger, obesity, and reward circuits of the brain

-- the development of new therapies for PWS
+- the development and testing of new therapies for PWS

 - understanding sleep disturbances in PWS